CantaoSu/ASR_TalkingClock/README.md

  `Half Past `: When the minute count is 30, "half past" is used, followed by the current hour, to indicate the halfway point in the hour.

 ### <u>Chinese</u>
-In Chinese, the fundamental structure for conveying the time is as follows:
+In Chinese, the fundamental structure for conveying time is as follows:

 `"Now" + "is" + "morning (6:00-11:59)" / "noon(12:00-12:59)" / "afternoon (1:00-5:59)" / "dusk (6:00-6:59)" / "evening (7:00-24:59)" / "before dawn (1:00-5:59)" + "hours" + "minutes"`